ru-rocker/kafka-stream-employee-example/README.md

    Select key first.

 # Sample Payload
-All the sample payload are located under `test/resources/sample-data` folder.
+All the sample payloads are located under `test/resources/sample-data` folder.

 # Expected Output
 The output will be a 'complete' employee information with department name and employment history under one record.